Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Chemical kinetics is fundamentally about understanding why reactions happen at different speeds—and that's exactly what AP Chemistry exams test.
-You're not just being asked to list factors that affect reaction rates; you're being tested on the underlying collision theory and energy concepts that explain how each factor works.
-Whether it's an MCQ asking why grinding a solid speeds up a reaction or an FRQ requiring you to analyze rate data, the examiners want to see that you understand the mechanism behind each effect.
+Chemical kinetics is about understanding why reactions happen at different speeds.
+On AP Chemistry exams, you're not just listing factors that affect reaction rates; you're being tested on the collision theory and energy concepts that explain how each factor works.
+Whether it's an MCQ asking why grinding a solid speeds up a reaction or an FRQ requiring you to analyze rate data, examiners want to see that you understand the mechanism behind each effect.

 Every factor affecting reaction rates connects back to two core principles: collision frequency (how often particles meet) and activation energy (the energy barrier particles must overcome).
-Some factors work by increasing how often collisions happen, others by making collisions more energetic, and catalysts take a completely different approach by lowering the energy barrier itself.
-Don't just memorize that "higher temperature = faster reaction"—know that temperature affects both collision frequency and collision energy, which is why its effect is so dramatic.
+Some factors work by increasing how often collisions happen, others by making collisions more energetic, and catalysts take a different approach by lowering the energy barrier itself.
+Don't just memorize that "higher temperature = faster reaction."
+Temperature affects both collision frequency and collision energy, which is why its effect is so dramatic.

-These factors don't just create more collisions—they make each collision more likely to succeed by ensuring particles have enough energy to overcome the activation energy barrier.
+These factors don't just create more collisions.
+They make each collision more likely to succeed by ensuring particles carry enough energy to overcome the activation energy barrier.

-Compare: Temperature vs. Light—both provide energy to overcome activation barriers, but temperature affects all molecules statistically while light targets specific molecules that absorb at particular wavelengths.
+Compare: Temperature vs. Light both provide energy to overcome activation barriers, but temperature raises the energy of all molecules statistically, while light targets specific molecules that absorb at particular wavelengths.
 If an FRQ describes a reaction requiring UV light, you're dealing with photochemistry.

-Rather than making collisions more frequent or energetic, these factors change the reaction pathway itself to require less energy for success.
+Rather than making collisions more frequent or energetic, catalysts change the reaction pathway itself so that less energy is needed for a successful collision.

-Compare: Temperature vs. Catalysts—both increase reaction rates, but through completely different mechanisms.
-Temperature increases the fraction of molecules with sufficient energy; catalysts lower the energy threshold itself.
-On potential energy diagrams, temperature doesn't change the curve shape, but catalysts create a new, lower pathway.
+Compare: Temperature vs. Catalysts both increase reaction rates, but through completely different mechanisms.
+Temperature increases the fraction of molecules with sufficient energy to clear the barrier.
+Catalysts lower the barrier itself.
+On a potential energy diagram, raising temperature doesn't change the curve's shape, but adding a catalyst creates a new, lower pathway between reactants and products.

-Some rate effects come from the inherent chemical nature of the substances involved, not external conditions you can easily manipulate.
+Some rate effects come from the inherent chemical nature of the substances involved, not from external conditions you can adjust in the lab.

-Compare: Nature of Reactants vs. Solvent Effects—both are intrinsic factors that can't be changed by simply adjusting conditions, but nature of reactants refers to the reacting species themselves while solvent effects describe how the reaction medium influences the process.
+Compare: Nature of Reactants vs. Solvent Effects are both intrinsic factors, but nature of reactants refers to the reacting species themselves while solvent effects describe how the reaction medium influences the process.
 FRQs about reaction mechanisms often require you to consider both.

 | Concept | Best Examples |